Israel tests US-backed missile shield over Alaska | The China Post

 Israel said on Sunday that it had carried out a series of successful live interception tests of its Arrow 3 ballistic missiles over the US state of Alaska.

-Israel and the US help up the successful test as evidence of the strength of their alliance in the face of perceived threats from various countries, notably Iran.
+Israel and the US held up the successful test as evidence of the strength of their alliance in the face of perceived threats from various countries, notably Iran.

-“Today, Israel has the capabilities to act against ballistic missiles launched at us from Iran and from anywhere else,” said Israel Prime Minister Benjamin Netanyahu.
+“Today, Israel has the capabilities to act against ballistic missiles launched at us from Iran and from anywhere else,” said Israeli Prime Minister Benjamin Netanyahu.

 Read more: Iran slams proposed European naval mission in Persian Gulf